Long QT (QTc) interval, long QT syndrome (LQTS) & torsades de pointes

 A long QT interval is either congenital (genetic) or acquired.

 Congenital long QT syndrome is caused by mutations in cardiac ion channels.
-More than 10 types of congenital prolongation of the QT interval has been discovered.
+More than 10 types of congenital prolongation of the QT interval have been discovered.
 Congenital QT prolongation is a very serious condition with high mortality.
 Among untreated patients who have experienced one episode of syncope, 20% die within 1 year.
-Fortunately, this this mortality figure may be reduced to 1% over 15 years of follow-up with the use of evidence based treatments.
+Fortunately, this mortality figure may be reduced to 1% over 15 years of follow-up with the use of evidence-based treatments.
 Three types of LQTS (LQT1, LQT2 and LQT3) represent roughly 90% of all cases of congenital LQTS.
 It is estimated that the prevalence of congenital QT prolongation is 1 per 2000 individuals in the population (prevalence figures from Italy).
 Importantly, individuals with congenital QT prolongation frequently report occurrences of unexplained syncope or cardiac arrest in the family.
 Such hereditary information is a strong predictor of sudden cardiac death.

 Acquired long QT syndrome is caused by medications (amiodarone, sotalol, procainamide), hypokalemia, hypomagnesaemia and pronounced bradycardia.
 Because each of these factors (medications, electrolyte disorders and bradycardia) are all common, but only appear to cause QT prolongation in some individuals, it is thought that there has to be an underlying genetic susceptibility to develop acquired long QT syndrome.